BekMart/21-practice/README.md

     - There were some functions where the variables were unidentified.
     - There were some syntax errors with regards to functions being called.
 - All errors have been rectified and the javascript page now passes through the validator.

+- The metrics are as follows:
+    - There are 25 functions in this file.
+    - Function with the largest signature take 1 arguments, while the median is 0.
+    - Largest function has 36 statements in it, while the median is 2.
+    - The most complex function has a cyclomatic complexity value of 7 while the median is 1.

 [Back to Contents](#contents)
 <hr>